2025-2026 Respiratory Virus Season

 Information from the Centers For Disease Control (CDC) on differences between Flu and COVID-19

-There are some key differences between flu and COVID-19.
-COVID-19 seems to spread more easily than flu.
-However, as more people become fully vaccinated against COVID-19, the spread of the virus that causes COVID-19 should slow down.
-COVID-19 can cause more serious illnesses in some people.
-It can also take longer before people show symptoms and people can be contagious for longer.
-The best way to prevent infection is to avoid being exposed to the virus.
+There are several key differences between the flu and COVID-19.
+COVID-19 appears to spread more easily than the flu.
+However, as more people become fully vaccinated against COVID-19, the spread of the virus that causes COVID-19 should decrease.
+COVID-19 can cause more severe illnesses in certain individuals.
+It can also take longer for symptoms to appear and people can remain contagious for a longer period of time.
+The most effective way to prevent infection is to avoid exposure to the virus.